Xuanwo/nodebb-plugin-html5videoplayer/README.md

-# nodebb-plugin-videoplayer
+# nodebb-plugin-html5videoplayer

 this plugin embeds an HTML5 video player. when upload a video this does not appear as a link but as players in the content.
 Accepted video formats MP4, WEBM, MOV, OGV.

-### NodeBB version
+## NodeBB version

-     run in NodeBB v0.7.x - v1.0.0
+run in NodeBB v0.7.x - v1.1.0

 ## Installation

-    npm install nodebb-plugin-videoplayer
+npm install nodebb-plugin-html5videoplayer

 ## Accepted video formats

-     MP4
+- MP4
-     WEBM
+- WEBM
-     MOV
+- MOV
-     OGV
+- OGV

+## Version

+### 0.1.0

+Stable release, finish base function.

+### 0.2.0

+Add responsive support, now the video can play on all kind of device.